odk-x/docs/odkx-src/docs-tech-guide.rst

    .. tip::

-      The forum has a search feature, and a long history of archived support posts.
+      The forum has a search feature and a long history of archived support posts.
       When writing new documentation about an existing feature, old forum posts are an excellent source for figuring out what people need to know:
       If someone has asked a question about it,